tako0614/yurucommu-core/docs/index.md

 - English and Japanese pages live side-by-side; switch languages from the nav bar when needed.
 - Link directly to sections (for example `/activitypub#story-federation`) when referencing the spec from issues or PRs so reviewers can validate behavior.
-- Keep this site up to date whenever ActivityPub payloads change—`docs.takos.jp` is treated as the source of truth for partners.
+- Keep this site up to date whenever ActivityPub payloads change—`docs.takos.jp` is treated as the source of truth for partners using either the OSS build or takos-private.